Malinskiy/action-android/README.md

 - `tag` is either the **default** or **google_apis**.
 Use google_apis for emulator with google store
 - `abi` is the abi of the emulator. x86 is the fastest one.

-### Info about emulator-start and emulator-stop
+### Info about emulator-start and emulator-stop actions
-Currently the GitHub Actions do not support processes that outlive the specific step hence you can't really do a workflow that starts the emulator and then execute your testing command in a separate step.
+Currently GitHub Actions do not support OS processes that outlive the specific step hence you can't really do a workflow that starts the emulator and then execute your testing command in a separate step.
 This is the reason why I've written the combined `emulator-run-cmd` action.
+If you have multiple commands to run in parallel to emulator I suggest to write a script and execute it via the cmd arg.

 # License